 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 6.10 If all or part of the complaint is not resolved to the resident's satisfaction at stage 1, it must be progressed to stage 2 of the landlord's procedure.
 Stage 2 is the landlord's final response.
-Yes Complaints Policy Section 3.3 6.11 Requests for stage 2 must be acknowledged, defined and logged at stage 2 of the complaints procedure Yes Appendix 1 of Complaints Policy and further outlined on our website: Make a complaint about within five working days of the escalation request being received.
-MTVH - Metropolitan Thames Valley 6.12 Residents must not be required to explain their reasons for requesting a stage 2 consideration.
+Yes Complaints-policy.pdf Section 3.3 6.11 Requests for stage 2 must be acknowledged, defined and logged at stage 2 of the complaints procedure Yes Complaints-policy.pdf Section 3.4 and Appendix 1, Section 3 within five working days of the escalation request being received.
+6.12 Residents must not be required to explain their reasons for requesting a stage 2 consideration.
 Landlords are expected to make reasonable efforts to understand why a resident remains unhappy as part of its stage 2 response.
-Yes Complaints Policy Section 3.3 The Customer Care team are trained to address and respond to complaints in line with this requirement.
-6.13 The person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
-Yes Complaints Policy Section 4 6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
-Yes Appendix 1 of Complaints Policy and further outlined on our website: Make a complaint about MTVH - Metropolitan Thames Valley 6.15 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
+Yes Complaints-policy.pdf Section 3.3 6.13 The person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
+Yes Complaints-policy.pdf Section 4 6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
+Yes Complaints-policy.pdf Section 3.4, and Appendix 1, Section 3 6.15 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
 Any extension must be no more than 20 working days without good reason, and the reason(s) must be clearly explained to the resident.
-Yes Appendix 1 of Complaints Policy and further outlined on our website: Make a complaint about MTVH - Metropolitan Thames Valley 6.16 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
-Yes Details of how to contact the Ombudsman are provided by the Customer Care team at this stage.
-6.17 A complaint response must be provided to the resident when the answer to the complaint is known, not when the Yes Complaints Policy Section 3.2 Action plans are provided when outstanding actions required to address the issue are completed.
-Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident. appropriate.
-6.18 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-Yes The Customer Care team are trained to address and respond to complaints in line with this requirement.
-6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
-Yes The Customer Care team respond to complaints in line with this requirement of the Code.
-6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
-Yes Complaints Policy Section 3.3, 4 and Appendix 1
+Yes Complaints-policy.pdf Section 3.4, and Appendix 1 Section 3 6.16 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
+Yes Commentary: Ombudsman contact information provided when extension requests are agreed with residents.
+6.17 A complaint response must be provided to the resident when the answer to the Yes Complaints-policy.pdf Section 3.2 complaint is known, not when the outstanding actions required to address the issue are completed.
+Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.
+Action plans are provided when appropriate and recorded within CRM system 6.18 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
+Yes Complaints-policy.pdf Section 3.2 6.19 Landlords must confirm the following in writing to the resident at the completion of stage 2 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to the Ombudsman Service if the individual remains dissatisfied.
+Yes Complaints-policy.pdf Section 3.2 6.20 Stage 2 is the landlord's final response and must involve all suitable staff members needed to issue such a response.
+Yes Complaints-policy.pdf Section 3.3, 4, and Appendix 1